Einstein Type Systems on Complete Manifolds: Introduction

-where above $\epsilon\doteq T(n,n)$ denotes the induced energy density by the matter fields, while $J$, defined via $J(X)\doteq -T(n,X)$ for all $X\in \Gamma(TM)$, denotes the \emph{momentum density} associated to these fields.
-It is a remarkable fact that, for most cases of interest, the above equations are not only necessary, but also sufficient conditions for $(M^n,g,K)$ to admit (short-time) evolution into a space-time satisfying (\ref{EinsteinEqs}).
-These facts go back to the work of Y. Choquet-Bruhat in \cite{CB-WellPosedness1,CB-WellPosedness2}, and recent self-contained and updated reviews of this topic can be found in \cite{MR2473363,RingstromBook}.
-This, clearly, has raised plenty of attention into the analysis of (\ref{ECE}) aimed to produce suitable initial data sets of the Einstein equations (\ref{EinsteinEqs}).
-Furthermore, the system (\ref{ECE}) turns out to be quite subtle from an analytic standpoint and, being related to scalar curvature prescription problems, it is intertwined with classic problems in geometric analysis.
+where above $\epsilon\doteq T(\mathcal{N},\mathcal{N})$ denotes the energy density induced by the matter fields, while $J\in \Gamma(T^{*}M)$ given by $J(X) \doteq -T(\mathcal{N},X)$ is the momentum density associated with these fields.
+In most cases of interest, these equations are also sufficient conditions for $(M^n,g,K)$ to admit evolution into a space-time satisfying (\ref{EinsteinEqs}) (see Y. Choquet-Bruhat's \cite{CB-WellPosedness1,CB-WellPosedness2} or self-contained and updated reviews in \cite{MR2473363,RingstromBook}).
+This strongly motivates the study of (\ref{ECE}) and the understanding of the associated space of solutions, which are topics connected with classic curvature prescription problems in geometric analysis.